fabbo-repo/balance-home-app/README.md

 Some of the advantages of using this app:

-* It supports different types of currencies, transparently managing the exchange between currencies by adding an expense or income.
+* It supports different types of currencies, managing in a transparent way the exchange between currencies by adding an expense or income.
 More types can be added.

 * By default, at the end of each month it sends an email with the summary of the monthly balance.
-T also applies to each year.
+It also applies to each year.

 * It offers classification of expenses and income by types.
 More can be added to those that come by default from the admin panel.